PrincePop25/PrincePop25/README.md

 ## Hi there 👋

-I'm Prince, studying computer programmer and data analysis in Fanshawe College.
+I'm Prince, studying computer programming and data analysis at Fanshawe College.

-Huge fan of Linux, I main drive linux here and there but always tend to come back to windows because of compatibility issue 😅.
+A huge fan of Linux, I mainly use Linux here and there, but I always tend to come back to Windows because of compatibility issues 😅.

 I also have a home server where I store images, a personal streaming server, doing redundancy, and exploring with more curiosity that comes.

-## Launges
+## Programming Languages
-I am currently learning a lot of launges, but the main languages right now that I am learning is
+I am currently learning a lot of languages, but the main languages right now that I am learning are

 - C++
 - C#